-The University of Scranton is required under the Clery Act to report any crime that was unfounded by law enforcement officials to the U.S. Department of Education, and is also required to publish unfounded crime statistics within this Annual Security Report.
+The University of Scranton is required under the Clery Act to report any crime that is determined to be unfounded by law enforcement officials to the U.S. Department of Education, and is also required to publish unfounded crime statistics within this Annual Security Report.
 An 'unfounded crime' is a crime in which the allegation is false, or is proven to be not factual.
-The number of unfounded crimes can be found in this document on page 11 under the Clery Crime Statistics Chart.
+The number of unfounded crimes can be found in this document on page 13 under the Clery Crime Statistics Chart.